iifl-logo

 FOOD PROCESSING INDUSTRY

-Fruits and Vegetable Pulp
+Fruits Pulp

 Some of the key factors fuelling the consumption of fruit and vegetable pulp globally includes: a widening application in food products, rising private label offerings, investments in pulp processing technology, and capacity expansions by leading players.
 Developed regions like North America and Europe are mature markets.
 The Asia-Pacific region and Latin America offer strong growth potential owing to rapid urbanisation, rising incomes, and an increasing middleclass population.
 Overall, the fruit and vegetable pulp sector is poised for a prosperous future globally backed by a strong health and wellness trend.